SaabirMohamed/HandyScripts/README.md

-# Some handy custom scripts and programs I wrote.
+# Some handy custom scripts and programs I made.
+#### Angular 2 to 7, Lazy module maker
+#### cpp wrap divs' spans' p elements around lines or words in a file.

 ## Whats in here...
-1. Bash/... shell scripts
+1. Bash/... shell scripts I will place in here
-2. Cpp/...
+2. cpp/...
 C++ programs and tools

 ### Instructions for the bash script: